Ajisaktibimo/Face-Matching-Using-Yunet-implementation-and-Facenet-InceptionResnetV2/README.md

 http://127.0.0.1:8000/docs#/
 and there is FastAPI-Swagger UI to Test the API

 The Test Above Can upload an Image.
 As a test you can use what ever image.
-I include some image in folder Face_embed Thank You
+Thank You